-The changes, challenges and restrictions of the pandemic really highlighted just how far behind the H&B sector was, and the lack of progressive thinking consequently left the industry wide open to risk – and none are more so at risk than the professionals themselves.
+The changes, challenges and restrictions of the pandemic really highlighted just how far behind the H&B sector was, and the lack of progressive thinking consequently left the industry-wide open to risk – and none are more so at risk than the professionals themselves.
 Many were redundant, and the options to capitalise on the demand when restrictions were lifted were few and far between.

-Being connected personally to a number of professionals who were feeling the struggle, Murat Feimoglu and Omer Ukuser quickly realised there was no major digitised platform for H&B professionals to take control of their own careers, and provide the foundation for professionals to work flexibly both in terms of hours and location.
+Being connected personally to several professionals who were feeling the struggle, Murat Feimoglu and Omer Ukuser quickly realised there was no major digitised platform for H&B professionals to take control of their own careers and provide the foundation for professionals to work flexibly both in terms of hours and location.
 That’s where HairFare comes in.
-They felt the need to fill this void and create a shared market approach to an £8billion sector, allowing professionals to develop their careers whilst also enabling business owners to secure both earnings and workers upfront in a tough market.
+They felt the need to fill this void and create a shared market approach to an £8billion sector, allowing professionals to develop their careers whilst enabling business owners to secure earnings and workers upfront in a tough market.
 The concept for HairFare had existed pre-pandemic, but the desperate situation of the industry once the pandemic hit accelerated the launch.
 The pandemic was the right time to bring possibilities and options to professionals and businesses who had been hit hard.

-It’s time for the Hair and Beauty industry to be proactive
+It’s Time for the Hair and Beauty Industry to Be Proactive

 By Murat Feimoglu – HairFare Co-Founder.

-HairFare is a professional-to-host matchmaking platform for the hair and beauty industry, which has been designed to open up more flexible working options and greater earning potential to Hair and Beauty professionals across the UK.
+HairFare is a professional-to-host matchmaking platform for the hair and beauty industry, designed to open up more flexible working options and greater earning potential to Hair and Beauty professionals across the UK.
 The HairFare platform offers a convenient and reliable way for freelancing hair and beauty professionals to connect to premises around the country to serve their clients efficiently.